-Article 2 of Decree Law 2,398 establishes an additional 40% income tax rate on the Corporation's taxable income and the share of retained earnings from companies not organized as corporations or joint stock companies, and on dividends actually received from the latter.
+Article 2 of Decree Law No. 2398 establishes an additional 40% income tax rate on the Corporation's taxable income plus the share of retained earnings of companies not organized as corporations or joint stock companies and the dividends actually received from the latter.

-For the Specific Tax on Mining Activities, in accordance with Law No. 20,469, a rate of 5% has been estimated as of June 30, 2022.
+For the Specific Tax on Mining Activities, in accordance with Law No. 20469, a rate of 5% has been estimated as of September 30, 2022.

 On September 2, 2020, Law No. 21256 was published in the Official Journal, for the tax measures that are part of the emergency plan for economic reactivation.
-According to Article No. 3, added Article No. 23 bis of Law 21210, incorporating a temporary depreciation regime that allows full and instant depreciation of fixed assets and that is in force for acquisitions carried out between June 1, 2020, and December 31, 2022.
+According to Article No. 3, added Article No. 23 bis of Law No. 21210, incorporating a temporary depreciation regime that allows full and instant depreciation of fixed assets and that is in force for acquisitions carried out between June 1, 2020, and December 31, 2022.
 As a state company, the Corporation as a taxpayer that pays taxes based on effective income and complete accounting, availed itself of the indicated benefit as of tax year 2022.